-NordVPN has an edge over most VPNs on the market because it now supports the WireGuard VPN protocol with all apps.
+NordVPN has a big performance advantage over most other Android VPNs because it now supports the WireGuard VPN protocol in all apps.
 The WireGuard VPN protocol offers huge performance upgrades and improvements over legacy VPN protocols like OpenVPN and IPSec.
 Here’s why you want a VPN that supports WireGuard with your Android device:

 - Much faster speeds than legacy VPN protocols (up to 445 Mbps in our tests).

 - Faster to establish a connection with the encryption handshake (two seconds or less).

 - Seamless transition between network interfaces.
-This means you can transition between Wi-Fi and wireless (4G) networks without losing your VPN connection.
+This means you can transition between Wi-Fi and cellular networks without losing your VPN connection.
 No other VPN protocol does this, which is why WireGuard is the most reliable protocol for mobile devices.

 - Better battery life for your devices (OpenVPN and IKEv2 protocols drain the battery faster).

 Fastest VPN for Android

 NordVPN is currently the fastest VPN we have tested.
 Their implementation of the WireGuard VPN protocol is called NordLynx.
-Here was a speed test with NordVPN where we were able to get 445 Mbps:
+Here was a speed test with NordVPN where we were able to get 445 Mbps download speeds:

 Fast speeds and solid reliability make NordVPN an excellent choice for any high-bandwidth activities, such as using a VPN for torrenting and streaming.
-WireGuard also improves streaming for all Android devices, whether it is your Android mobile device or an Android TV.
-We’ve been using NordLynx (WireGuard) on a test system for a while now, and frankly don’t want to give it up.
+WireGuard also improves streaming for all Android VPN users, even if you are using Android TV.
+So now let’s examine privacy and security.

 The NordVPN Android app passed all tests we put it through.
-There were no data leaks, no bugs, no connection issues, and all of the features worked perfectly.
+There were no data leaks, bugs, or connection issues, and all the features worked perfectly.
 Below is a screenshot of the NordVPN Android app:

 Here are some additional privacy and security features that convinced us that NordVPN has the best Android VPN app:

 - Dedicated RAM servers: The company does not use any virtual server locations and runs all servers in RAM-disk mode (no hard drives).
 This means no data can ever be stored on a server or seized by a third party, which gives NordVPN users more data security and privacy.